adobe/sbmc/README.md

 The script `scripts/compute_metrics.py` can be used to evaluate a set of .exr renderings numerically.
 It will print out the averages and save the result to .csv files.

-For an example:
+For example, you can download the renderings we produced for our paper evaluation and compute the metrics by running:

 ```shell
 make demo/eval